mootools/mootools-core/Docs/Selectors/Selectors.Pseudo.md

 Selector: only {#Selector:only}
 -------------------------------

-Matches only child of its parent Element.
+Matches an only child of its parent Element.

 ### Usage: